STMicroelectronics/BlueSTSDK_iOS/Readme.md

 #BlueST SDK

-BlueST is an multi-platform library (Android and iOS supported) that permits to easily access to the data exported by a Bluetooth Low Energy (BLE) device that implements the BlueST protocol.
+BlueST is a multi-platform library (Android and iOS supported) that permits easy access to the data exported by a Bluetooth Low Energy (BLE) device that implements the BlueST protocol.

 ##BlueST Protocol

 ###Advertise
-The library will show only the device that has a vendor specific field formatted in this way:
+The library will show only the device that has a vendor-specific field formatted in the following way:

 |Length|  1       |1           | 1                |1          | 4              | 6        |
 |------|----------|------------|------------------|-----------|----------------|----------|